The Big Picture…

 Diffusion is the process by which an innovation is communicated through certain channels over time among the members of a social system.Rogers – Diffusion of Innovation

-We can interpret this social system as your target market.
-And since it contains members with channels between them, then it is a network.
-As such, shape and connectivity are exciting, and both can affect diffusion.
+Noticing that the social system is a network leads us to consider a couple of things.
+Firstly, the shape of the social system will impact the success and speed of diffusion.
+We know that from network theory – and its called the topology of the network.
 For example, a network with little or poor connections will hamper diffusion.
 On the other hand, let’s say we find an individual that is very well connected, then we might have found an influencer.

-I look more into the impact of topology, and what we can do, over in this article.
+I look more into the impact of topology over in this article.

 Innovators and Imitators diffuse innovation

 Our first insight is from the work of Bass in the 1960s.
-We find there are are two types of people/organisations in a diffusion network.
+He found there are two types of people/organisations in a diffusion network.
 Some, the innovators, are eager and actively seek out and adopt innovations.
 Others act more passively, and we call them the imitators.
-As in Figure 3, we can divide our network into two.
+Let’s split our network then into two, see Figure 3.

 (A quick confession: in this diagram, and later ones, I simplify things by pretending diffusion and time go from left to right across the network.
-In practice, the social system is likely to be more complicated).
+In practice, the social system is more complicated).

 The probability of adoption at time t given that adoption has not yet occurred is equal to: p + (q * cumulative fraction of adopters at time T).Majahan, Muller, Bass (1995) “Diffusion Of New Products: Empirical Generalizations And Managerial Uses“